 When industrially machinery appeared, the two men decided to forego large volume production and stick with producing one-off complicated watches.
 They specialized in chiming mechanisms, chronographs, and astronomical indications, which are still manufactured by Audemars Piguet today.
 Between 1892, when the first minute repeater wristwatch sold, and 1965, a total of 550 complicated wristwatches were produced, which are highly sought after by collectors today.

-Audemars Piguet produced the world’s first wristwatch with a minute repeater (hourly chiming function) back in 1858.
+1955 – Audemars Piguet produced the first perpetual calendar wristwatch with a leap-year indication.

 1978 – The perpetual calendar, self-winding 2120/2800 caliber, was the thinnest in the world (3.95 mm).